kubernetes/enhancements/keps/sig-scheduling/3521-pod-schedule-readiness/README.md

 What is out of scope for this KEP?
 Listing non-goals helps to focus discussion and make progress.
 -->
-- Update the Pod's condition if it carries `.spec.schedulePaused=true`.
+- Update the Pod's condition if it carries `.spec.schedulingPaused=true`.
 - Focus on in-house use-cases of the Enqueue extension point.

 ## Proposal